 II.
-I. COMPULSORY SCHOOL ATTENDANCE
+COMPULSORY SCHOOL ATTENDANCE

-- A. All children who have attained the age of six years or who will have attained the age of six years by February 1 of any school year or who are older than six years of age but who have not yet attained the age of 16 years or age specified by state statute, whichever is older, except as hereinafter provided until graduation, are required to attend school regularly during the entire 180-day or the equivalent on an hourly basis pursuant to the state Board of Education school term.
-(F.S. s.
-1003.21)(1)(a)). - B. Public school students who have attained the age of 16 years and who have not graduated are subject to compulsory attendance until the student graduates or files a formal declaration of intent to terminate school enrollment with the School Board.
-A student who attains the age of 16 years during the school year is not subject to compulsory school attendance beyond the date upon which he or she attains that age if the student files a formal declaration of intent to terminate school enrollment with the School Board.
-The declaration must acknowledge that terminating school enrollment is likely to reduce the student's earning potential and must be signed by the child student and the student's parent.
+- A. All children who have attained the age of six years or who will have attained the age of six years by February 1 of any school year or who are older than six years of age until graduation, are required to attend school regularly during the entire 180-day school term (F.S. s.
+1003.21)(1)(a)). - B. Public school students who have attained the age of 16 years and who have not graduated are subject to compulsory attendance until the student files a formal declaration of intent to terminate school enrollment with the School Board.
+The declaration must acknowledge that terminating school enrollment is likely to reduce the student's earning potential and must be signed by the student and the student's parent.
 A student who attains the age of 18 years during the school year is not subject to the legal sanctions for compulsory school attendance (F.S. s.
-1003.21(2)(c)). - C. Students under 16 years of age may not be withdrawn from school for any reason unless expelled through Board action or covered by an exemption allowed by Florida Statute (F.S. s.1002.20(2)(b)). - D. Compulsory school attendance requirements may be met by attendance in a home education program (F.S.1002.01 (2) (b) 20 (2)(b). - 1.
-As defined in Florida Statute s.1002.01(01) a "home education program" means the sequentially progressive instruction of a student directed by his or her parent in order to satisfy the attendance requirements of $\frac{\text{S.S.}}{\text{S.S.}}$ 1002.41, 1003.01(4)(13)(d) and 1003.21(1)(F.S.
-1002.01(1)). - E. For students enrolled in Department of Juvenile Justice Programs, the compulsory school attendance requirement is governed by state law and regulations and includes a longer term.
-(F.S. s.
+1003.21(2)(c)). - C. Students under 16 years of age may not be withdrawn from school for any reason unless expelled through Board action or covered by an exemption allowed by Florida Statute (F.S. s.
+1002.20(2)(b)). - D. Compulsory school attendance requirements may be met by attendance in a home education program. - 1.
+As defined in Florida Statute s.1002.01(01) a "home education program" means the sequentially progressive instruction of a student directed by his or her parent in order to satisfy the attendance requirements of ss.
+1002.41, 1003.01(13)(d) and 1003.21(1). - E. For students enrolled in Department of Juvenile Justice Programs, the compulsory school attendance requirement is governed by state law and regulations (F.S. s.
 1003.52(6)).

 III.
-II.
-PATTERNS OF NON-ATTENDANCE NONATTENDANCE
+PATTERNS OF NONATTENDANCE

-Non-attendance Nonattendance for instructional activities is established by tardiness, early-sign-outs, or absences for all or any part of the day.
+Nonattendance for instructional activities is established by tardiness, early-sign-outs, or absences for all or any part of the day.
 The District recommends that students attend school every day.